MicrosoftDocs/power-automate-docs/articles/process-advisor-visualize.md

 - Variant selector allows you to select one variant, or a set of process variants to visualize in your process map.
 - Recording selector allows you to select one recording, or a set of recordings to visualize in your process map.
 - Time filter allows you to see the process visualization in a particular period.
 Additionally, there are key performance indicators available to help you better understand your process.
-They are described in this topic.
+They're described in this topic.

 ### Process KPIs